h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - Multiple transformes can be activated at the same time to allow the selection of multiple options.
 In this case, embeddigns from the different architectures are concatenated together (in a single embedding).

 In terms of which architecture to use, the answer is more complicated than one might think.
 There are a lot of CNN architectures out there, but how do we choose the best one for our problem?
 But exactly what is defined as the **best architecture**?
 Best can mean the simplest or perhaps the most efficient at producing accuracy while reducing computational complexity.
-Choosing a CNN architecture for your problem also depends on the problem you want to solve, and as of now is know that certain architectures are good and bad for certain problems.
+Choosing a CNN architecture for your problem also depends on the problem you want to solve, and as of now is known that certain architectures are good and bad for certain problems.
 As well, to find the best architecture for your problem, you have to run your problem with several architectures and see which one provides the best efficiency or perhaps the best accuracy while reducing computational complexity.
+Though I will say that if your dataset is similar to the dataset used to train the architecture, you will discover better results when the datasets are different.

 Besides being able to select the **ImageNet Pretrained architecture** for the **Image transformer**, you can also **Fine-Tune** the ImageNet Pretrained Models used for the Image Transformer.
-This is disabled by default.
-And therefore, the fine-tuning technique was not used in our first experiment in task one.
-In a bit, we will rerun the experiment in task one, but this time we will enable fine-tuning, and we will see how it impacts our results.
+This is disabled by default, and therefore, the fine-tuning technique was not used in our first experiment in task one.
+In a bit, we will explore a pre-built rerun of the first experiment with fine-tuning enable, and we will see how it impacts our results.
 But before, let us quickly review what fine-tuning does.

 As mentioned above, we can define a neural network architecture by choosing an existing ImageNet architecture, but how can we avoid the need to train our neural network from scratch?
 Usually, neural networks are initialized with random weights that reach a level of value that allows the network to classify the image input after a series of epochs are executed.
-With the just mentioned, the question that must be asked now is what if we could initialize those weights to certain values that we know beforehand that are already good to classify a certain dataset.
+With the just mentioned, the question that must be asked now is what if we could initialize those weights to certain values that we know beforehand are already good to classify a certain dataset.
 In our case, the car deals dataset.
-Considering that, we would not need a big dataset to train a network, nor would we need to wait for a good number of epochs for the weights to take good values for the classification.
-The weights will have it much easier.
+If the weights are predefined to correct values, we will not need to wait for a good number of epochs, and therefore, the weights will have it much more manageable.
+And the just mentioned above is achieved through transfer learning.
 Besides transfer learning, this can also be achieved with fine-tuning.

 In the case that our dataset is not similar to the ImageNet dataset or we want to improve the results of our model using ImageNet architectures, we can use fine-tuning.

 When enabling fine-tuning, we are not limited to retrain only the classifier section of the CNN, but we are also able to retrain the feature extraction stage: the convolutional and pooling layers.

 **Note**: In practice, networks are fine-tuned when trained on a large dataset like the ImageNet.
 In other words, with fine-tuning, we continue the training of the architecture with the smaller dataset we have imported(running back-propagation).
 Fine-tuning will only work well if the smaller dataset is not so different from the original dataset (ImageNet) our architecture was trained.
 Once again, the pre-trained model will contain learned features relevant to our classification problem.

-Before we rerun the experiment from task one let us end this task by mentioning one more default setting enabled by default during the first experiment.
+Before we explore a rerun of the first experiment from task one, let us end this task by mentioning one more default setting that was enabled by default during the first experiment.

 Every time we define a classification learning problem with a feature-vector, we are creating a feature space.
 Consequently, Driverless AI allows you to enable the dimensionality of the feature (embeddings) space by Image Transformer.
 The following are options that you can choose from: